timosalm/tap-sales-workshop/workshop/workshop/content/exercises/app-accelerators.md

 So, off I go and select the **Inclusion** accelerator from the list, I fill in the details that my project needs and press **Continue** until I see **Generate Project**.
 When I click on **Generate Project** (Click **OK** at the pop-up window), a new tab will open.
 The Accelerator has now generated the code in a new tab.
 We can close the tab and continue to work on the IDE integrated in the workshop UI.

 I can now see my code organised in my IDE.
-The important bit here is the **workload.yaml** file..
-The Accelerator autogenerates this file following all Kubernetes manifest structures, describing how I want to deploy my app on any Kubernetes infrastructure.
+The important bit here is the **workload.yaml** file.
+The Accelerator autogenerates this file following Kubernetes manifest structure.
+It declares my deployment strategy to TAP that can be executed on any Kubernetes infrastructure.

 Now press **TAP UI - CATALOG** button to continue.